Naphat-Dev/expense-tracker/README.md

 ## API Overview

-The backend provides RESTful APIs for the following resources:
+The backend provides RESTful APIs for:

 | Resource | Operations |
 |---|---|